OmniBrew/sw5e-data/data/powers/freedom-of-movement.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
       length: 1
-      unit: hour
+      unit: round
     range:
       short: Touch
-    concentration: False
+    concentration: false
 ---
 You touch a willing creature.
 Its movement is unaffected by difficult terrain, and powers and enhanced effects can't reduce its speed or cause it to be paralyzed or restrained.

 The target can spend 5 feet of movement to automatically escape from unenhanced restraints.
 Additionally, being underwater imposes no penalties on its movement or attacks.